SecretFoundation/docs/docs/node-guides/vps-compliance.md

 This is intended to guide you in selecting SGX compliant VPS options for the Secret Network mainnet.

+Note.
+When renting a compliant bare metal machine from a VPS provider, ensure you do not accept any chassis or CPU substitutes they propose, unless those substitutes are on the [Hardware Compliance list.](https://docs.scrt.network/node-guides/hardware-compliance.html)

 #### Microsoft Azure Confidential Computing